Juniper/libslax/doc/extensions.rst

 common and different nodes for two nodesets, but these functions look at identical nodes, so two nodes with the same name and the same contents are not seen as identical.
-This function (and `xutil:difference`) test for nodes using content, not specific nodes.
+This function (and `xutil:distinct`) test for nodes using content, not specific nodes.

 .. _EXSLT: https://exslt.github.io/set/index.html